Kronuz/Xapiand/docs/_docs/building.md

 * zlib
 * libpthread (internally used by the Standard C++ thread library)
-* xapian-core v1.4+ (With patches by Kronuz applied, see [https://github.com/Kronuz/xapian])
+* xapian-core v1.4+ (Optionally, with patches by Kronuz applied, see [https://github.com/Kronuz/xapian])
-* Optionally, Google's V8 Javascript engine library (tested with v5.1)

 ## Building process